Splines/dominion-cli/README.md

 | ---------------- | :-------------------------------------------------------------------------- |

 > [!caution]
-> This project is not maintained anymore.
-Still feel free to browse through the code and read through the documentation website to find out about clean architecture and domain-driven design.
+> **This project is not maintained anymore.** Still feel free to browse through the code and read through the documentation website to find out about clean architecture and domain-driven design.
+You may also want to continue this project somewhere else, the code is MIT-licensed.